Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-120

 My friends/ often/ discuss/ latest sports results

-1. My friends often discuss the latest sports results.
+1. My friends often discuss latest sports results.

-2. My friends often discuss latest sports results.
+2. My friends discuss the latest sports results often.

-3. My friends often discussing the latest sports results.
+3. My friends often discuss the latest sports results.

-4. My friends discuss the latest sports results often.
+4. My friends often discussing the latest sports results.

 Question 24